 Car Accident Lawyers Representing Victims in the Bronx and New York City

 We all rely on auto repair shops to keep our vehicles working properly to ensure that we can travel safely, even after a serious mechanical issue.
 However, car repair shops in New York City sometimes perform improper repairs as a result of negligence, and when an improper repair results in a car accident, the mechanics may be held liable for any injuries sustained in the car crash caused by their improper repairs.
 It can be challenging to understand the exact causes of an accident and to establish liability for injuries when improper repairs are involved.
 In these cases, you will have to hire expert engineers to give opinions regarding the negligent nature of the repairs, and to establish a causal link between the improper repairs and the accident in which you were injured.
-At Jesse Minc Personal Injury Law, our Bronx car accident lawyers can help you bring a car accident lawsuit against the repair shop and other responsible parties to recover damages if you are the victim of a car accident caused by improper repairs to your vehicle, or to a vehicle owned or driven by another person.
+At Jesse Minc Personal Injury Law, our Bronx car accident attorney can help you bring a car accident lawsuit against the repair shop and other responsible parties to recover damages if you are the victim of a car accident caused by improper repairs to your vehicle, or to a vehicle owned or driven by another person.

 The Consequences of Improper Repair Car Accidents are Deadly Serious